skupperproject/skupper-example-bookinfo/README.md

 Namespace `laptop`:

-    skupper init
+    $ skupper init

 Namespace `aws-eu-west`:

-    skupper init
+    $ skupper init

 Now the Skupper infrastructure is running.
 Use `skupper status` in each console terminal to see that Skupper is available.

     $ skupper status
-    Namespace '<ns>' is ready.
-It is connected to 0 other namespaces.
+    Skupper is enabled for namespace '"<ns>" in interior mode'.
+It is not connected to any other sites.
+It has no exposed services.

 As you move through the steps that follow, you can use `skupper status` at any time to check your progress.